Field Trip FAQs

 How does payment work?

+Don't sweat the details – our staff will provide you with a quote and an invoice for your field trip when you schedule.
 Payment may be made in advance or upon arrival on the day of your visit.
-We can accept cash, check, or card.
-Your fee is based on the number of participants registered in advance.
-We do not require a deposit.
+We accept cash, check, or card.
+Your fee is based on the number of participants registered in advance; we do not require a deposit.

 - Please do not try to calculate the payment on your own if you have any changes in your group numbers.
 You’ll have up until two business days before you visit to make any minor changes.
 If you have any changes in your group numbers, please contact us so we can update your reservation in our software and ensure you know the correct total due for your visit.